 There are two almost unstoppable trends propelling the growth of vertical farming.
 First, local organic food is getting more popular every year.
 Second, more people are moving to cities, suburbs and other areas that can’t support traditional agriculture.

-As our Editor-in-Chief wrote over the holidays, organic food is quite scarce in our country.
+Organic food is quite scarce in our country.
 That’s not some kind of environmentalist statement.
 It’s a simple fact.
 We want more naturally grown stuff than we can produce right now.